agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```

 ### 💾 `default` Storage
-In AgileTs we can register `multipe` Storages, however only one of these Storages can be the `default` Storage.
+In AgileTs we can register `multipe` Storages.
+However only one of these Storages can be the `default` Storage.
 The `default` Storage is used by the `persist()` method whenever no specific Storage is defined.
 ```ts {1}
 MY_COLLECTION.persist(); // persist in default Storage